iLib-js/ilib-mono-webos/packages/ilib-loctool-webos-common/DB_LOOKUP_FLOW.md

              addResource(resPath)          ← no baseTranslation comparison
 ```

-**No `baseTranslation` computation.** Dart intentionally writes a locale
-entry even when its translation is identical to the parent locale.
+`dedupByBaseTranslation` is set to `false` for Dart, so base-translation
+comparison is intentionally disabled.
+Dart preserves locale entries even when
+translation text matches parent/base locale.

 ---